NEW DEADLINE: DECEMBER 07, 2020

-The Annual Conference of the Canadian Association of African Studies (CAAS) 2020
+Canadian Association of African Studies Conference 2021

 Theme: Achieving Ubuntu: Reframing Equity, Partnership and Social Change

-Location: Western University, London Ontario
+Location: Ivey Business School, Western University, London Ontario

-The CAAS theme of Achieving Ubuntu: Reframing Equity, Partnership and Social Change endeavours to convey an Ubuntu spirit, one in which we remain in the struggle of truly achieving Ubuntu in the academy and in the world.
-Colonial legacies, disciplinary boundaries, the entrenched ‘single story’ of violence and suffering, undermine the rich and varied ways in which African societies have risen, communicated, engaged and transformed.
-Concurrently, the spirit of Ubuntu recognizes humanness, interconnectedness, and generosity.
-Achieving Ubuntu: Reframing Equity, Partnership and Social Change aspires to build bridges and recognize connections even as we acknowledge our diverse methods, goals, and points of departure.
+The African philosophy of Ubuntu – “I am what I am, because of who we all are” offers an ideal spirit with which members of CAAS can engage with anti-black racism.
+The CAAS theme of Achieving Ubuntu: Reframing Equity, Partnership and Social Change endeavors to convey an Ubuntu spirit, one in which we remain in the struggle of truly achieving Ubuntu in the academy and in the world.
+Colonial legacies, disciplinary boundaries, the entrenched ‘single story’ of violence and suffering, undermine the rich and varied ways in which African societies have risen, communicate, engage with and transform.
+Concurrently, the spirit of Ubuntu recognizes humanness, interconnectedness, generosity. “[Ruel Khoza] argues that the distinctive collective consciousness of Africans is manifested in their behaviour patterns, expressions, and spiritual self-fulfillment, in which values such as the universal brotherhood or Africans sharing and treating other people as humans are concretised.”
+(Prinsloo; Boyi) Thus, Achieving Ubuntu: Reframing Equity, Partnership and Social Change aspires to build bridges and recognize connections even as we acknowledge our diverse methods, goals, and points of departure.

 As always, the conference welcomes papers on all topics, but for those reflecting on the dynamics of bridging divides and achieving Ubuntu, we suggest the following axes to orient contributions from a multidisciplinary and global perspective:

-1) The design and functioning of ‘helping’ narratives with contested views of how they may privilege the helper over the hopes, needs and recognition of the marginalized
+- The design and functioning of ‘helping’ narratives with contested views of how they may privilege the helper over the hopes, needs and recognition of the marginalized

-2) Considerations of how equity and partnership may simultaneously aim to bridge and reinforce divides
+- Considerations of how equity and partnership may simultaneously aim to bridge and reinforce divides

-3) Cases of research or social change initiatives that illustrate the potential for bringing paradigms into productive dialogue
+- Cases of research or social change initiatives that illustrate the potential for bringing paradigms into productive dialogue

-4) Observed or challenged patterns, dichotomies and differences that lend insight to equity and partnership.
+- Observed or challenged patterns, dichotomies and differences that lend insight to equity and partnership.

-Please prepare your submissions in the following manner:
+In the meantime, please prepare your submissions in the following manner:

-1) Paper proposals should include the name(s) and the email address(s) of the (co)author(s), the institutional affiliation(s), the title of the proposed presentation, and an abstract (max 300 words).
+- Paper proposals should include the name(s) and the email address(s) of the (co)author(s), the institutional affiliation(s), the title of the proposed presentation, and an abstract (max 300 words).
 In the event of a co-authored paper, please kindly indicate which of the authors will be attending the conference.

 CAAS is committed to equity and diversity and welcomes applications from women, visible minorities, Africa-based scholars, scholars at all ranks and career stage, persons with disabilities, and persons of any sexual orientation or gender identity.
 CAAS is enriched intellectually, socially and culturally by the presence and participation of people from diverse backgrounds.